imharsha02/next_notes/README.md

 ### Dynamic routes
-Inside a folder in the pages directory. create a file, like, [pathVariable].js in that directory Inside the file,
+Inside a folder in the pages directory. create a file: [pathVariable].js in that directory.
+Inside the file,
 ```javascript
 import {useRouter} from 'next/router'